wintermute-core/timeshift/README.md

 * Workers can be assigned to working slots 0-8, 8-16, 16-24
 * Time table is saved in memory
 * Interaction is done through RestAPI, swagger interface also available
+* If will appear conflicts in scheduling, bad request response will be returned

 # Workflows